 Yes, you can still begin the process.
 However, the DD-214 must be provided to the Recruiting Division before you can be hired.

 Although there is no way to predict the actual length of time the application process may take, we recommend applying three months prior to the end of your active duty.

 Yes, when scheduled for military training you will be requested to present a copy of your orders to your commanding official(s).
 Please keep in mind that any commitment that you must fulfill during your time in the academy would cause you to be placed with a different academy class other than the one you started with upon your return from service.

 No, MPD does not offer relocation incentives.

 Males: less than 30% at mass processing and 28% at medical.

 Females: less than 36% at mass processing and 34% at medical.

 No, there are no restrictions on residency preferences.
 MPD police officers live wherever they want.
 Each MPD officer is responsible for reporting to work on time regardless of where they live.
 There are many benefits to living in the District of Columbia - from the wonderful neighborhoods, nightlife, restaurants, recreation areas and events throughout the city, living in the District has many benefits.

 You will be required to visit the Washington metropolitan area approximately three times.
-Those times will be for Mass Applicant Processing Day, polygraph testing, and the psychological/medical evaluation.
+Those times will be for MPD Prospect Day, polygraph testing, and the psychological/medical evaluation.